javier-lopez/javier.io/blog/en/_posts/2018-08-11-minos-a-tiling-wm-linux-distro.md

 [Minos](https://github.com/minos-org/) is a personal effort to get a stable, performant and productive Linux system for power user/dev roles.

-    ▸ Based on Ubuntu LTS releases and with BedRock Linux support on its way ▸ 14.04 / 16.04 / 18.04
+    ▸ Based on Ubuntu LTS releases with BedRock Linux support on its way ▸ 14.04 / 16.04 / 18.04
     ▸ Tiling window manager, i3wm + patches
     ▸ Full battery cli workflow, urxvt, tmux, vim, wicd, shundle, ...